 All local adoptions must be arranged through Territory Health Services.
 Intercountry placement adoptions must be arranged through Australians Aiding Children Adoption Agency, which is accredited by the Northern Territory Government under the Hague Convention on Intercountry Adoption for this purpose.

 Adoptions of Indigenous children can only occur if alternative custody with the child's extended family cannot be arranged.
-If an order is made it must comply with the Indigenous placement principle.
+If an order is made it must comply with the Aboriginal Child Placement Principle.

 Appendix 3: Provisions for 'open' adoptions